 Table III-12 shows the amount of water that Mutual would have diverted from the Santa Ana River if the Judgment had not been rendered.
 This figure is determined by adding the in-lieu State Water Project water and in-lieu groundwater deliveries as reported in Table III-10 to the river diversions by Mutual and Mutual's groundwater production from their Canyon Wells No. 1 and 2, as shown in Table III-8.
 The value for river diversions includes the supply from the Redlands Tunnel and the in-lieu lake release.
 This equivalent diversion is the amount of Santa Ana River water Mutual would have diverted if their demands for water from Big Bear MWD had been met by lake releases rather than in-lieu deliveries.
-In 2016, Mutual's equivalent diversions were 17,953 acre-feet.
-Mutual's 2016 net Santa Ana River diversions were the twelfth smallest amount over the 40 years since the 1977 judgement was approved.
+In 2017, Mutual's equivalent diversions were 20,668 acre-feet.